k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The purpose of this rule type is to exclude specified source entities during the Crawler run.

-- The rule requires to select a data platform and populate at least one schema.
+- The rule requires to selecting a data platform and populating at least one schema.
 - When one or multiple datasets are populated, these dataset(s) will be excluded.

-- This rule cannot be combined with the override action, as the Crawler excludes the specified nodes.
+- This rule cannot be combined with the override action, as the Crawler will exclude the specified nodes.

 **Example**

-The below image presents a rule that excludes the **CASE_NOTES** table of **CRM_DB** data platform and **main** schema from the Discovery process.
-It means that discovery run on all **CRM_DB** tables, except for **CASE_NOTES**.
+The below image presents a rule that excludes the **CASE_NOTES** table of the **CRM_DB** data platform and the **main** schema from the Discovery process.
+This means that discovery runs on all **CRM_DB** tables except **CASE_NOTES**.

 ![](../images/discovery_pipeline_excludeThis.png)